 A combination of traditional classroom and online instruction will be utilized.
-Every semester, a minimum of 17 hours of class will be taught face-to-face by the instructor and the remaining hours will be instructed online through the technology platform adopted by the District.
-Traditional classroom instruction will consist of lectures, visual aids, discussions and group activities.
-Online delivery consists of instructor-generated information, readings, news communications, web links and activities as well as facilitation of forum based discussions and communications.
+Each semester a minimum of 17 hours, or 1/3 of the instruction hours,-will be taught face-to face by the instructor and the remaining hours will be instructed online through the technology platform adopted by the District.
+Traditional class instruction could consist of exercises/assignments, lectures, visual aids, practice exercises, exams and quizzes.
+Online delivery could consist of exercises/assignments, lecture posts, discussions, exams and quizzes, adding extra resources and other media sources as appropriate.

 VIII.
-Representative Texts and Supplies Penson, John, "Introduction to Agricultural Economics", 7th Edition, 2017, Pearson, ISBN 978-0134602820
+Representative Texts and Supplies

+Penson, John, "Introduction to Agricultural Economics", 7th Edition, 2017, Pearson, ISBN 978-0134602820